GuanceCloud/guance-docs/docs/en/ci-visibility/explorer.md

 ![](img/10.ci_13.png)

-### Job Viewers
+### Job Explorer

-在In the top left corner of the viewer, you can switch to 「Gitlab Jobs」 to query and analyze the CI Pipeline's Job process, including Pipeline ID, Job name, duration, commit content, commit time, and more.
+在In the top left corner of the explorer, you can switch to 「Gitlab Jobs」 to query and analyze the CI Pipeline's Job process, including Pipeline ID, Job name, duration, commit content, commit time, and more.

 ![](img/10.ci_6.png)